mac45028/cmeproject/README.md

 Result:

-The FPGA can price the option correctly as designed and the performance is around ~800 contacts per second.
+The algorithm can price the option correctly as designed and the performance is around ~800 contacts per second.